LPMP/LPMP/doc/Lifted-Disjoint-Paths.md

 INPUT_FRAMES=/path/to/your/input/problemDesc_frames
 INPUT_PARAMS=/path/to/your/input/params_sequence.ini
 ```
+Example input files can be downloaded [here](https://github.com/AndreaHor/LifT_Solver/tree/master/data/exampleSolverILP).
+Most of the parameters listed in `params_sequence.ini` are not applicable for this solver.
+The list of relevant parameters is written below.
+Detailed description of the format of the other two files can be found [here](https://github.com/AndreaHor/LifT_Solver/tree/master/solverILP).

 ### Parameters
 Parameters of the problem instance are either passed to the solver in the file `params_sequence.ini` in case of running from the command line or are specified in a python dictionary in case of running from python (see `solveFromVectors.py` for an example).
+Do not forget the keyword `[SOLVER]` in your file `params_sequence.ini`.

   - `SPARSIFY = 1`
     Expects value 0/1.
 If set to 0, no sparsification is done, so parameters related to sparsificatioin are not needed.
 If set to 1, sparsification is done.
 Default and recommended value is 1.